 We have a very large selection of trees and shrubs for fall planting in stock as always.
 If you want to get a jump start and plant now, just be sure to keep the plant moist for the rest of the summer and into the fall.
 Water it once a day after you plant for the first week and then every three days for the balance of the season and it will do well.
+If we have heat spikes, you will need to adjust as needed.
 Be sure to use mulch so the roots stay cool and the water stays in the ground for your plant.

 Fall fertilizing should be done in September.
 The weather will be cooler and the days shorter so even when we get some warm days the heat does not last as long.
 September is the time for fall fertilizing.
 Trees and shrubs will benefit from a balanced fertilizer.
 Citrus should be fertilized with a citrus fertilizer.

 When fertilizing, water the plant the day before very well.
 Then fertilize the following day and water in well.
 Never fertilize a dry plant.
 It will burn it and can possibly kill it.
 Be ready.
 September will be here before you know it and the fall fertilizing is important to have healthy vigorous plants to head into the winter.

 Grass seed for lawns or pasture or overseeding should be done in September or October.
 Get it planted while it is still warm but not baking hot.
 The seed will germinate quickly and it will need to be kept moist while it gets established.
 Don’t wait too late in the season or it won’t get well enough established before the winter and may have a tough time getting through the winter.
 I’m ordering new stock of grass seed which should be in next week, so we will have a good supply for all planting needs.

 I have my confirmation and will start getting our bare root price list for January 2024 together.
 I should have the list ready by the end of the month, As soon as it is ready, I will send out an email and those who are interested can request one.